Sau0908/Voting-App/README.md

 ### If you have the Live Server extension for VS Code:

 ### Right-click on test.websocket.html and select "Open with Live Server"
+Simply enter the poll id to join the room and see live result.

 ### use tableplus for the db view (optional)